ascon/ascon-c/README.md

 ## Other Ascon algorithms

-Note that for the draft NIST standard, the following changes have been made compared to the Ascon submission:
+Note that for the NIST standard, the following changes have been made compared to the Ascon submission:

 - The endianness has been switched from big endian to little endian
 - The initial values have been updated to accommodate potential extensions